lemix7/distributed-inventory-manager/README.md

 ```

 - JavaFX window opens with the auto-detected IP address
-- Port field defaults to **5941**
+- Port field defaults to your student-ID-based port
 - Click **Start** — the log shows:
   ```
-  Server started by Student ahmed mohamed (ID: 22203941) Server started on port 5941
+  Server started by Student [Your Name] (ID: [Your ID]) Server started on port [port]
   ```

 ### 4. Start the client (in a second terminal or on a different PC)